 Furthermore, such technology also allows teachers to deploy the powerful flipped classroom approach.
 In this model, easy-to-access online content is shared with students to review in self-study sessions at home, prior to classroom sessions with educators.
 This helps maximise the impact of these sessions as students are already prepped for what’s to come.

-How can Sanako help and support personalised language learning?
+How can Sanako help and support personalized language teaching?

 Sanako’s range of language learning technologies have been specifically designed for education and are widely used across the globe to support educators and students.
 Our products support personalised learning in a number of ways.

 Connect also allows teachers to maximise the time that each student spends speaking and actively practicing oral language skills during class.
-Educators can easily divide students into pairs or small groups (of similar ability) for live conversation practice.
+Educators can easily divide students into pairs or small groups (of similar ability) for live conversation practice and role-plays.

 In Connect, each group of students can talk simultaneously without distracting each other.
 The best part is that each separate group discussion can be recorded.
 Teachers can then provide very specific, time-coded and individualized feedback to students’ or groups’ audio recordings.